TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/recoveryservices-azurebackupagent-commonsolutions.md

 ## **Recommended documents**

+## **Azure Backup service and Microsoft Azure Recovery Services Agent versions do not match (0x1FBD3)**
+If your backup jobs are failing with above error then [follow these steps](https://go.microsoft.com/fwlink/?linkid=229525) to resolve.

 - [How to configure Backup for Files and Folders using Azure Backup Agent?](https://docs.microsoft.com/azure/backup/backup-configure-vault)<br>
 - [Network and Connectivity Requirements for Files and Folders Backup](https://docs.microsoft.com/azure/backup/backup-configure-vault#network-and-connectivity-requirements)<br>
 - [How to Restore files to a Windows server or Windows client machine?](https://docs.microsoft.com/azure/backup/backup-azure-restore-windows-server#use-instant-restore-to-recover-data-to-the-same-machine)<br>